 Cerumen is secreted by the ceruminous glands, in concert with the sebaceous glands.
-The ceruminous glands are a specialised subtype of apocrine (sweat) glands, with approximately 1,000 to 2,000 within the lining of each external ear canal.
+The ceruminous glands are a specialized subtype of apocrine (sweat) glands, with approximately 1,000 to 2,000 within the lining of each external ear canal.

 Two main forms of cerumen have been identified 1: